 As Easy as Pie Piano Scales are in an A4 landscape, wire-bound book designed to open easily so that it sits comfortably on your piano's music rest.

-On the left-hand side page there are two one-octave images of a real-size piano keyboard for desktop 'playing the page' to teach the fingers the feel and choreography of each scale for both left and right hands separately.
+Included are two one-octave images of a real-size piano keyboard for desktop 'playing the page' so the fingers can feel the choreography of each scale.

-(Part of the right hand real-size fingering chart for F Melodoic Minor - Colour Edition)
+Part of the right hand real-size fingering chart for F Melodic Minor.